App technology to help save lives

 Good SAM App

-The Good SAM App is a tool utilising the latest in App development that intends to alert those with medical training to nearby emergencies so that potentially life-saving interventions can be given before the arrival of emergency services.
+The Good SAM App is a tool utilising the latest in App development to alert those with medical training to nearby emergencies so that potentially life-saving interventions can be given before emergency services arrive.

-Getting a defibrillator quickly to someone who is suffering a cardiac arrest can often mean the difference between life and death!
+Getting a defibrillator quickly to someone suffering a cardiac arrest can often mean the difference between life and death!

 To find out more about the Good Sam App please visit their website –